dceejay/RedMap/README.md

 elements, then it assumes this is a bounding box for a rectangle and draws a rectangle.

 Likewise if it contains a **line** property it will draw the polyline.

 If the payload also includes a property `fit:true` the map will zoom to fit the line or area.
-You can also optionally use `fly:true` instead of fit if required for a more animated look.
+Alternatively you can use `fly:true` instead of fit for a more animated look.

 Finally if a **greatcircle** property is set containing an array of two coordinates then an arc following the great circle between the two co-ordinates is plotted.